 25th February 2020

-Zaun sales and marketing director Chris Plimley said: “It’s really important to keep up to date on any new standards as they reflect developments in the techniques being used by terrorists and other criminals.
-Plus, a number of major tenders emerging this year will insist upon issue 8 certifications.”
+Zaun sales and marketing director Chris Plimley said: “It’s essential to keep up to date on any new standards as they reflect developments in the techniques being used by terrorists and other criminals.
+Plus, several major tenders emerging this year will insist upon issue 8 certifications.”

-Issue 8.0 has adapted the previous single digit performance classifications (ie SR 1 to SR8) to one formed of two elements that classify performance in terms of:
+Issue 8.0 has adapted the previously single-digit performance classifications (i.e. SR 1 to SR8) to one formed of two elements that classify performance in terms of: